Mental Health Month

 Still Doing It: The Intimate Lives of Women Over 65, by Deirdre Fishel, follows nine women, ages 67-87, who challenge ageist assumptions by talking about their desires, their bodies, and their sex lives.

-You can find these and other films about aging and elders here.
+Find these and other films about aging and elders.

 Asian American Pacific Heritage Month